 A DC generator converts mechanical power (ωT) into DC electrical power (EI), whereas, a DC motor converts d.c electrical power into mechanical power.
 The AC motor is invariably applied in the industry for conversion of electrical power into mechanical power, but at the places where the wide range of speeds and good speed regulation is required, like in electric traction system, a DC motor is used.

-The construction of dc motor and generator is nearly same.
+The construction of the dc motor and generator is nearly the same.
 The generator is employed in a very protected way.
-Hence there is open construction type.
-But the motor is used in the location where they are exposed to dust and moisture, and hence it requires enclosures for example dirt proof, fire proof, etc. according to requirement.
+Hence there is an open construction type.
+But the motor is used in the location where they are exposed to dust and moisture, and hence it requires enclosures for example dirt proof, fireproof, etc. according to requirement.

 Basic Structure of Electrical Machines

 The rotating electrical or DC machine has mainly two parts; one is Stator, and another one is Rotar.
 The stator and rotor are separated from each other by an air gap.
 The stator is the outer frame of the machine and is immovable.
 The rotor is free to move and is the inner part of the machine.

 Both the stator and the rotor are made of ferromagnetic materials.
 Slots are cut on the inner periphery of the stator and the outer periphery of the rotor.
 Conductors are placed in the slots of the stator or rotor.
 They are interconnected to form windings.

 The windings in which voltage is induced is called the Armature windings.
 The winding through which a current is passed to produce the main flux is called the Field windings.
 To provide main flux in some of the machine permanent magnets is also used.

 The armature of a DC generator can be represented by an equivalent electrical circuit.
 It can be represented by three series-connected elements E, Ra and Vb.